jbirddog/blue/README.md

 1. Add under/overflow checks for vm memory regions
 1. Rename test_ops.bl to vmtest.bl or similar
 1. Move compile/interpret etc logic to interpreter.inc
-1. New regions for first page of vm mem:
-   1. Input buffer (2048 bytes)
-   1. Return stack (1024 bytes)
-   1. Data stack (512 bytes)
-   1. BlueVM data (256 bytes)
-   1. Host data (256 bytes)
-1. Remove reserved region
 1. Move data_stack.inc to stack.inc, use for return stack and data stack
 1. Move blang test file out of examples
-1. Support native opcodes written in bytecode
+1. Support opcodes written in bytecode
+1. Use the return stack when execute runs